timotheuzi/gangwar/DEPLOYMENT.md

 3. **WebSocket Connection Issues**:
    - Check browser console for errors
-   - Verify eventlet is installed
+   - Verify gevent is installed
    - Free tier may have connection limits

 4. **Application Timeout**: